Key takeaways

 - Supporting records are not easily retrievable

-How this connects to eIDAS
+How this connects to eIDAS:

 - ESIGN focuses on informed consent and intent